Xperiment626/quick-mart-deftconsulting/README.md

 # Instructions

 > I was told to not use any external libraries.
-However I used the build in libraries/packages from PYTHON 3.x just for write files and work with dates.
+However, I used the built in libraries/packages from PYTHON 3.x just to write files and work with dates.

 </br>
 </br>